Beau Brummel

 Performance history in South Africa

-In 1929 a West End theatre company from London, led by actor-manager Gerald Lawrence, toured South Africa and Rhodesia, putting on a portfolio of plays, including Beau Brummel.
+In 1929 a West End theatre company from London, led by actor-manager Gerald Lawrence and including Ralph Richardson, toured South Africa and Rhodesia, putting on a portfolio of plays, including Beau Brummel.
 The tour played in venues owned by African Theatres Ltd. and started in Johannesburg on 1st April 1929 and finished in Cape Town on 3rd October.

 Sources